Clare Devine: 2025

 A guilty Grace tells Clare that they need to hand themselves in to the police, but Clare drops the bombshell that Grace's first child, whom she believed to be dead, is still alive.
 She agrees to help Grace find her child if Grace helps her reclaim Tori from the Blakes.
 Clare continues her fling with Dodger, unaware that he is only using her to gather evidence and have her arrested for human trafficking.
 Rex confesses that both Clare and Grace were deeply involved with Alistair in trafficking the local teenagers.
 As they attempt to flee, they are intercepted and arrested by Dodger and Donny.
 Clare and Grace are later released when it is revealed that their paternal grandfather, Froggy Black (John Middleton), has paid for their bail.
 Grace is horrified when she discovers that Clare and Froggy were aware that Fraser had sexually abused her when she was younger.
 She later receives a videotape sent from their former stepmother Sandy Roscoe (Gillian Taylforth), given to her after Fraser's death, which reveals that Rex is Grace's biological son.

 Clare has a run-in with Darren and Nancy Osborne (Jessica Fox), and soon their daughter Morgan goes missing and is held for ransom.
-Clare is the prime suspect, and Darren lures Clare into a container, in an attempt to threaten her into revealing Morgan’s whereabouts.
+Clare is the prime suspect, and Darren lures Clare into a container, in an attempt to threaten her into revealing Morgan's whereabouts.
 Clare denies any involvement which is corroborated by Froggy.
-While Donny is drunk, Clare seduces him and they sleep together at Warren’s Wheels.
+While Donny is drunk, Clare seduces him and they sleep together at Warren's Wheels.
 It is soon revealed that Darren and Nancy's adoptive son Charlie Dean (Charlie Behan) had taken Morgan on Clare's orders, and he has become indebted to her.
 She orders him to steal CCTV footage from Warren Wheels, which has her and Donny sleeping together, so she can use it as leverage against him.

+When she tries blackmailing Donny and it doesn't work.
+She shows Vikki the footage but is seen by Froggy.
+Froggy tells her he has a lot more leverage over Donny and will take care of it.
+Froggy then blackmails Donny who burns down the evidence room at the station.

+Clare walks though the village and bumps into Tom Cunningham, taunting him about his past.
+She then leaves feeling very smug watching Tom battle with the words she used.